 More than 200,000 Irish secondary students participated in the Irish Life Health Schools’ Fitness Challenge.
 They have analysed the results since 2011 and say that ‘a new innovative health science curriculum in secondary school is urgently needed…’ Read more here.

 Birth weight, cognitive function and cardiorespiratory fitness intervention.
-A study of 664 school children showed that low birth weight children scored lower in all cognition variables than their normal birth weight peers.
-Furthermore, children with higher CRF (cardiorespiratory fitness) have better cognition functions than their lower aerobic capacity peers.
-And, CRF fully mediates the relationship between birth weight and verbal factor, numerical factor and general intelligence; and partially the relationship with logical reasoning and spatial factor.
+A study of 664 school children showed that children with higher CRF (cardiorespiratory fitness) have better cognition functions than their lower aerobic capacity peers.
 Read more here

-1 in 7 children have high blood pressure Reported Project Spraoi, run in a Cork school for two years and which improved blood pressure and waist-to-height ratio (a better measurement than BMI).
+1 in 7 children have high blood pressure.
+Project Spraoi, run in a Cork school for two years and which improved blood pressure and waist-to-height ratio (a better measurement than BMI).
 Read more here.